jhuang314/poketrade/Implementation.md

 - **Goal:** Display the found matches to the user in a clear, actionable way.
 - **Steps:**
-  1. Create the protected page `pages/matches.js`.
+  1. Create the protected page `app/matches/page.tsx`.
+This must be a client component to use SWR.
   2. Use SWR to fetch data from `/api/matches`.
   3. Display a loading indicator while the data is being fetched.
   4. If no matches are found, display a friendly message.